Maple Orange Sweet Potato Casserole

 It’s not Thanksgiving without Sweet Potato Casserole, and this recipe is a family favorite!
-It’s fluffy and delicious with the flavors of maple and orange, and it’s topped with a crunchy oat pecan streusel.
-Recipe may be made completely in advance!
+It’s fluffy and delicious with the flavors of maple and orange, and it’s topped with a crunchy pecan streusel topping.
+Recipe may be prepped and assembled completely in advance!

-- This sweet potato casserole recipe is made completely from scratch!
-It’s fluffy and delicious, with the flavors of maple and orange, and it’s topped with a crunchy oat pecan streusel.
+- This is the ultimate sweet potato casserole!
+It’s fluffy and delicious with the flavors of maple, orange and vanilla, and it’s topped with a streusel topping.
+You won’t miss the marshmallows!

 Recipe ingredients

-There are a few ingredients in this recipe, but they’re necessary to add the delicious layers of flavor that make it so special!
+There are a few ingredients in this sweet potato casserole recipe, but they’re necessary to add the delicious layers of flavor that make it so special!

 Ingredient notes